aqlaboratory/openfold/docs/source/Inference.md

 The script [`run_pretrained_openfold.py`](https://github.com/aqlaboratory/openfold/blob/main/run_pretrained_openfold.py) performs model inference.
 We will go through the steps of how to use this script.

+An example directory for performing infernce on [PDB:6KWC](https://www.rcsb.org/structure/6KWC) is provided [here](https://github.com/aqlaboratory/openfold/tree/main/examples/monomer).
+We refer to this example directory for the below examples.

 ### Download Model Parameters